 Which means that when it comes to product roadmap timelines, there must be a strategic sweet spot.
 A timeframe not so short-term that it can’t give you a view of what’s to come, but also not planned so far into the future that the long-term items become meaningless.

 According to ProductPlan’s 2018 Product Planning Report, for most product teams it’s somewhere between 4 and 12 months.

 Among our pool of survey respondents—more than 500 product professionals across many industries—the most common roadmap timeframe is one year out, followed by 4 to 6 months, and the third most common timeframe is a roadmap planned 2 to 3 months ahead.

 Of course, these timeframes vary considerably according to industry.
 As you can see in the graph below, the industry that plans its product roadmaps the farthest out into the future is manufacturing.

-This isn’t surprising when you consider that these organizations are producing physical products which need longer lead times.
-Adjusting their roadmaps is often times a more complicated process than in other industries.
+This isn’t surprising when you consider that these organizations are producing physical products that need longer lead times.
+Adjusting their roadmaps is oftentimes a more complicated process than in other industries.

 For the same reason, as you can also see in the graph below, software companies report some of the shortest average roadmap timeframes.
 Software makers can—and often need to—adjust course in product strategy and planning more often than do most other types of companies.
 This is especially true if the product team overseeing the software’s development uses a highly iterative and fast-paced agile method.